-For Quality Control Engineers and Technicians, we recognize that you may have contact with people and surfaces including laboratory equipment, product, and shared computer space as you go about your work.
-You could potentially come in contact with droplets from these interactions.
-COVID-19 can travel in respiratory droplets that are released into the environment by laughing, coughing or sneezing.
+For funeral workers, we recognize that you will have contact with the public and surfaces, such as equipment, clothing, products and remains, as you go about your work.
+You could potentially come in contact with droplets as a result of these interactions.
+COVID-19 can travel in respiratory droplets that are released into the environment by coughing or sneezing.

 Take a look at where you might minimize those risks within your workplace.
 Consult public health information to learn the symptoms of COVID-19 infection.
 Recognize and report these hazards and use appropriate controls.
-Ensure that you or your co-workers stay home if you have symptoms.
+Ensure that you or your co-workers stay home if you or they have symptoms.